methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-12-05-nexenta-jumbo-frames.md

 ---
   title: Nexenta Jumbo Frames
   date: 2014-12-05
-excerpt: "I Wanted to go through and enable jumbo frames for my lab iSCSI storage which is running on Nexenta CE (For about 4 years now).
-So how do you do this?..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I Wanted to go through and enable jumbo frames for my lab iSCSI storage which is running on Nexenta CE (For about 4 years now).
 So how do you do